sleepydragoon/ENC4265/manual.md

 ### Default Canvas Templates
 In the New canvas menu, procreate offers a variety of default canvas templates to choose from depending on your needs.
 Below is an image of the default canvases available.

-### Edit a Template
+### Edit or Delete Templates
-Procreate offers the ability to edit existing templates:
+Procreate offers the ability to edit or delete existing templates:

 1. Swipe left on an existing template to reveal the options menu.
-2. Tap 'Edit' to view the Custom Canvas options.
+2. To edit, tap 'Edit' to view the Custom Canvas options.
+3. To delete, tap 'Delete'.

+### Create a Custom Canvas
+Creating a custom canvas allows you to edit and customize each aspect of the canvas.
+To create a custom canvas:
+1. Tap the '+' icon at the top of the Gallery.
+2. Tap the canvas icon with a '+' to the right of 'New canvas'.

 <img align=center width="100%" height="100%" src="customcanvas.jpeg">
+This opens the Custom Canvas settings menu shown in figure (? - label figures later).

+The following is an explanation of each tab:

 <span style="color:red"> **(A) Canvas Name**</span> - Tap to change the name of the canvas.